downfromthetrees/the_magic_eye/README.md

 * Invite www.reddit.com/u/MAGIC_EYE_BOT as a moderator to your subreddit
     * It needs `flair`, `posts` and `wiki` permissions
-* The bot will create a settings page in your wiki at: http://www.reddit.com/r/YOUR_SUB_NAME/wiki/magic_eye
+* The bot will create a settings page in your wiki at `http://www.reddit.com/r/YOUR_SUB_NAME/wiki/magic_eye`
 * The bot will then trawl through all the top/new posts in your sub it can, this will take some time (give it an hour, since it can be several thousand posts)
 * If you want to blacklist images using toolbox (recommended) follow the steps [here](#remove-blacklisted-images).